jnozzi/cocoadev.com/markdown/SelectingNSToolbarItem.md

-How can I programatically select an General/NSToolbar item?
+How can I programatically select an NSToolbar item?

 ----